Meet the plant

 Management of American skunk cabbage

-The risk of spread of American skunk cabbage can be reduced in the short term by cutting the flower before it sets seed.
+The risk of spread of American skunk cabbage can be reduced in the short term by cutting the flower spike (the spadix) before it sets seed.
 It usually flowers in spring before leaves appear.